awesomemotive/Botiga/readme.txt

 Botiga includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==
+= 2.3.7 =
+* Added - Support for x.com and Threads in the Header/Footer social icons component
+* Fixed - WooCommerce Account: Added margin to order actions button for better spacing
+* Fixed - WordPress.org Preview: Search bar now correctly displays the search icon
+* Fixed - Sub-pages are rendered as a dropdown submenu under the parent page instead of a bullet list

 = 2.3.6 =
 Fixed - Footer Builder: Fixed issue where header components appeared in the “Available Components” section Fixed - Header Builder: Bottom row is now independent when the main row is set to sticky